-Digital Storytelling (Revision 1)
+Digital Storytelling (Revision 3)

-- visual storytelling and photography
+- visual storytelling

-- comics and the conjunction of image and text;
+- comics and the conjunction of image and text

 By the end of the course, students should be able to: